Glossary

 Prolapse

-Substances found in bodily tissues which are often responsible for the contractions of smooth muscles such as the uterus.
+A hormone secreted by the uterine lining (endometrium), which is often responsible for the contractions of smooth muscles such as the uterus.
 Prostaglandins keep blood pressure low and influence hormone activity.

 Proteomics